cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

   - [kubectl](https://kubernetes.io/docs/tasks/tools/) (v1.23.0+)
   - [.NET Core 3.1.x](https://dotnet.microsoft.com/en-us/download/dotnet/3.1)
   - [Bash](https://www.gnu.org/software/bash/) ([Git Bash](https://www.atlassian.com/git/tutorials/git-bash) may be used on Windows)
-- If you are using Cinchy's docker images, [pull them.](../deployment-planning-overview-and-checklist/deployment-prerequisites/#1.6-docker-images)
+- If you are using Cinchy docker images, [pull them.](../deployment-planning-overview-and-checklist/deployment-prerequisites/#1.6-docker-images)

 {% hint style="info" %}
 Starting in Cinchy v5.4, you will have the option between Alpine or Debian based image tags for the listener, worker, and connections. **Using Debian tags will allow a Kubernetes deployment to be able to connect to a DB2 data source, and that option should be selected if you plan on leveraging a DB2 data sync.**